 Get Your Dog Used to Their Costume Ahead of Time

 If you're like me, your dog's Halloween costume is planned out months in advance.
 Starting early is key in making sure your dog feels comfortable and can tolerate wearing an outfit.
-Before purchasing or making your dog's costume, check to make sure that the costume or fur dye you're using doesn't put your dog at risk by following the tips in "Dog Halloween Costumes: Is It Safe to Dye My Pet's Fur."
+Before purchasing or making your dog's costume, check to make sure that the costume or fur dye you're using doesn't put your dog at risk by following the tips in our pet-safe Halloween costumes and fur dye article.

 You want to use what's called "desensitization" to help your dog get used to wearing their costume and build a positive association with it.
 Put it on one piece at a time for a short duration of time.
 Reward your dog with a yummy high value treat (like these Vital Essentials Freeze Dried Minnows) and then take the costume piece off.
 Do this a few times every day, slowly adding more parts of the costume as long as your dog is not showing signs of stress.
 Once your dog is wearing the whole costume, begin to increase the amount of time they're wearing it in small increments.
 Pair wearing the costume with things your pup loves, like their regular meals, dog treats, fun toys or interactive puzzles.

 And don't forget — always supervise your dog when they are wearing their costume for safety's sake!